Which personal trainer certification is best for you?

 Without a good grasp of basic psychology, coaching behavioral change can be difficult.

 Additionally, business and sales skills are a huge component of achieving success as a trainer.

 You could be the most educated and qualified trainer, but if you cannot convince a prospective client to purchase training with you, you will never have the chance to implement your actual training skills and make a good personal trainer salary.

 Ultimately, every trainer aiming for success must devote continuing education towards mastering business and sales to ensure success for both themselves and their clients.

 With this need in mind, the lack of coverage in NCSF does not necessarily discredit the value of the certification.

 However, you need to be aware of the need to study psychology and business if you want to be successful making money as a personal trainer.

 Assuming you purchase a study package from the NCSF, you will get a login to their curriculum portal which contains all the information grouped into eight units along with a final practice exam and exercise library.

 You will also get access to the NCSF textbook PDF, which contains the same information in a traditional textbook format, including the citations for the various claims and topics discussed.

 Each unit on the portal contains multiple lessons on the subtopics, which include a breakdown of the learning goals, a video lesson, notes, a practice quiz, and a link to the relevant chapter in the textbook.

 Overall, the portal is fairly easy to navigate, and the modular lessons work well for self-paced studying.

-Compared with only studying the textbook, the portal makes working through the material far more manageable.
+Compared with only studying the textbook, the portal makes working through the material far more manageable for candidates.

 One annoying aspect of the structure of the portal curriculum is that it does not correspond to the textbook.

 Each lesson contains a link to the relevant chapter for that lesson, however, the eight units contain lessons that link to completely separate chapters for the relevant information compared to other lessons from the same unit.